samchonan/samchonan.github.io/README.md

 A copy of her Apache license is attached, and I have followed the requirements for modifying and using her script.

 NOTICE: QuizContent.js is an edited version of sophie006liu's vegetal mainGame.js file with the story logic path being entirely rewritten.
 Changes were also made to file structure and contents, and my own photos were uploaded.
 Descriptions were added for result images.
+Divs were added to change format of output.
+Logic was added to differentiate results and print them.

 NOTICE: index.html is an edited version of sophie006liu's vegetal index.html file with the contents, font, colors, formatting, and images changed.
 Changes were also made to file paths.
+Borders were added.

 NOTICE: ref.html is an edited version of sophie006liu's vegetal ref.html file with the contents, font, colors, formatting, and file paths changed.